aracthon/HDOJ/README.md

-# HOJ
+# HDOJ
-training from HOJ
+training from HDOJ